 The refinement of highly disordered solvents and moieties with SHELXL is an often slow or even difficult task.
-Therefore these voids frequently are "squeezed out" of the X-ray data.
+Therefore, these voids frequently are "squeezed out" of the X-ray data.
 This practice is often not necessary.
 To help with the routine work of refining disordered solvents the program DSR was developed in Python.

 The program-package consists of a simple text-database with fragments of molecules and the DSR program itself.
 It acts as a preprocessor for SHELXL res-files.
 The user inserts a special command in the SHELXL .res file and the DSR program reads this information to place a molecular fragment with the desired atoms on the position of the target atoms or Q-peaks, respectively.
 Bond restraints are applied from the database to the fragment.
 DFIX restraints can be generated automatically, if desired.
-Ready to use fragments with sensual restraints can be imported from http://grade.globalphasing.org.
+Ready to use fragments with sensible restraints can be imported from http://grade.globalphasing.org.

 Please report bugs or annoying problems to dkratzert@gmx.de.
 I can only fix bugs that are known to me.
 Also wishes for new fragments or program features are very welcome!